kevinkamps/Registrar/README.md

         Max number of events to be buffered (default 1024) -registry-consul-log-ttl-passes-enabled
-        Logging of ttl passes are enabled if set to true -registry-consul-url string
+        Logging of ttl passes are enabled if set to true -registry-consul-token string
+        Token is used to provide a per-request ACL token -registry-consul-url string
         Consul address (default "http://127.0.0.1:8500")
 ```